JEANFRANCOISTeddy/JEANFRANCOISTeddy/README.md

 ### About me

-- 💻 I'm a full-stack developer
+- 💻 I'm a Full-stack Blockchain developer
 - 🎓 French student of 20 yo
 - ⌛ Building my future...